 Section 15.
 Duty of Owner.
 It shall be the duty of every person who may not know the whereabouts of a vehicle or boat owned by him or to which he may have the right of possession to take notice that such vehicle or boat may be in the custody of the City pursuant to the provisions hereof and that he may inquire of the Building Inspection Office or the City Inspector whether it is in such custody.
 Any such person who may believe this or otherwise ascertain that such vehicle or boat is in such custody, and who may believe that it has been impounded for a cause not authorized by the provision of this Ordinance, may if he desires to escape payment of the aforesaid charges, present a complaint, in duplicate, to the Clerk of the City at any time prior to the sale of said vehicle or boat, averring that he is the owner or entitled to the possession of said vehicle or boat, describing it, that it is in the custody of the City and that the same has been impounded for a cause not authorized by the provisions of this Ordinance.
 Upon the presentation of such complaint, in duplicate, the Clerk of the City shall immediately set the same down for hearing on the next available City Council agenda following the receipt of such complaint and shall cause on (1) of said duplicates, with the time of the hearing noted thereon, to be delivered to the City Inspector.
-The Clerk of the City may continue the hearing from time to time as may be proper.
-If, upon the hearing, the complaint should be sustained, the City Council shall direct that the vehicle or boat be forthwith released to complainant without payment of any impounding, storage or other charges and that the City Clerk shall cause such vehicle or boat to be so released.
-If, on the other hand, the complaint should not be sustained, the City Council shall dismiss the same and assess costs of the hearing against the claimant, to be collected before releasing said vehicle or boat to the complainant in addition to all other charges described in this
+The Clerk of the City may continue the hearing from time complaint should be sustained, the City Council shall direct that the vehicle or boat be forthwith released to complaint should be sustained.
+The other hand, the complaint should not be sustained, the City Council shall dismiss the same and assess costs of the hearing against the claimant, to be collected before releasing said vehicle or boat to the complainant in addition to all other charges described in this